 Silver

 silver-symbol.gif (881 bytes) Silver is a real metal and is connected to the Moon.
-It is one of the most versatile metals, one of the three base metals in Alchemy.
+It is one of the most versatile metals, one of the 3 base metals in Alchemy.
 It is associated with philosophical traits of intuition, self-reflection, and inner wisdom.
 It is a feminine metal, a symbol of purity and is connected to the goddesses and spirits.
 Its energies include divination, healing, protection, emotion, love, wisdom, dreams, luck and wealth.
-It symbolizes attributes such as vision, clarity, awareness, focus, persistence and subtle strength.
+It is symbolic of attributes such as vision, clarity, awareness, focus, persistence and subtle strength.

 Antimony